Advice To The Class Of 2014: 10 Things They Won’t Tell You At Graduation

 - Life only gets harder– school tells you where you need to be and what you need to do.
 In real life, there is no set path.
 And, there’s nobody motivating you.
-So, brace yourself and get ready for a rude awakening.
+So, brace yourself because you’re in for a rude awakening.

-- Network now– your network is equal to your net worth, so make sure to meet as many different types of people in different industries as you can.
+- Network now– you might have heard that your network is equal to your net worth.
+This is true, so make sure to meet as many different types of people in different industries as you can.
 Use Facebook, Twitter and LinkedIn to your advantage.
 Do it now.
 Don’t wait until after you graduate college.
-And on that same note, please do yourself a favor and don’t post stupid things on Facebook or any other social networking site.
+And on that same note, please do yourself a favor and don’t post stupid things social networking site.
 What you and your friends might think are harmless funny pictures of you drunk on spring break could end up hurting your future employment if the wrong person gets their eyes on those pictures.

-- You will keep in touch with friends, but not the ones you thought- of the friends who were so obviously friends for life that just before graduating you lovingly tattooed each other’s names on your bodies, some will stay in touch and others won’t.
+- You’ll keep in touch with friends, but not the ones you thought- of the friends who were so obviously friends for life that just before graduating you lovingly tattooed the name of each other on your bodies, some will stay in touch and others won’t.
 But this is okay.
 That person from middle school that you never talked to will wind up in the same city and turn out to be one of your best friends.
 I speak from experience.

 - In life, no one rewards you for performing mundane tasks- you don’t get gold stars for cleaning your shower.
-Most effective cleaning product commercials are based upon the false premise that a bald man will give you a high-five once you finish grouting the tile.
-This is seldom the case.
 Don’t expect a pat on the back for doing what’s expected of you.
 It’s not going to happen.
 If you want that pat on the back, you’ve got to raise the bar.

-- Being young isn’t everything, but it’s a good thing- life can be divided into two sections: the years when you know that if you fall over you are unlikely to break a hip, and the years when you’re not so sure.
+- Being young isn’t everything, but it’s a good thing- life can be divided into two sections: the years when you know that if you fall over you’re unlikely to break a hip, and the years when you’re not so sure.
 Enjoy your time in the first half because trust me, getting older means more inhibitions.
-Love your youthful body while you’ve got it.
+Love your young body while you’ve got it.

-- Read obituaries- obituaries are just like biographies, only shorter.
-They remind us that interesting, successful people rarely lead orderly lives.
-John Holden of Lancaster, PA passed away recently.
+- Read obituaries– obituaries are just like biographies, only shorter.
+They remind us that interesting, successful people rarely lead ordinary lives.
+For example, John Holden of Lancaster, PA passed away and his obituary reads just the way I’d want mine to.
 Read his obituary.
 Mold your life into what you want it to be.
-Don’t let someone mold it for you.
+Don’t let anyone mold it for you.

 - Graduation is happy, but the tough stuff is just around the corner- you’re going to face times when circumstances will require tough choices that put you to the test.
 It’s those times that will define your character much more so than the “happy days.”